 The Federal Council ordered a second set of changes to be made to the tariff structure as of 1 January 2018.
 CSS welcomes this intervention, which should achieve cost savings of CHF 470 million.
 To make the work still to be done by the tariff partners easier, CSS Insurance supports the creation of a national tariff agency (like SwissDRG) for the standardised outpatient service tariff .
 The existence of an agency of this kind could unblock the process and would most likely lead to a professionally drafted tariff structure that conforms with the law and is thus efficient.

-You can find further information on the topic of TARMED revision in our publication on health policies "im dialog" 1/2015.
+You can find further information on the topic of tariff partnership in our publication on health policies "im dialog" 2/2017 (in German).